witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 Speaking experts, speaking beginners
 --

 Experts or creators may be not the best speakers.
 I have seen presentations delivered by software framework creators or subject matter experts that were simply boring.
 Additionally there were on the level *anybody* could present.
-Being an expert doesn't mean your presentation will be the most interesting and informational.
+Being an expert doesn't mean your presentation will be the most interesting and/or informational.

 On the other hand, I have attended presentations given by people *only using* some technology (sometimes not even extensively) but who could present it in a way the first thing I wanted to do after leaving the room, was to open my notebook and start playing with it.

 However if you want to be an expert, you don't have to be an expert on general *software development and life*, you can find yourself a tiny topic you'd be good at.
 You can be the expert on this tiny thing.
-Still I'd be interested in listenint to your story.
+Still I'd be interested in listening to your story.

 Being a beginner have the advantage of knowing *beginner problems* and most of your audience will be beginners, that's why they attend your presentation - they want to learn something they're not so familiar with.
 You can share "how it's like" to start working with particular technology, your personal gut feeling about it.
 Your honesty and genuineness will give your audience a confidence to ask questions, not always appearing while listening to an expert.

 Lastly it is your opinion and perspective which makes a talk interesting.
-Even being less knowledgeable about the subject than your audience, you can present it in a way that will inspire people to look from a different angle at it.
+Even being less knowledgeable about the subject than your audience, you can present it in a way that will inspire people to look at it from a different angle.
+Don't be afraid of being opinionated, even experts are.
+Just be honest about what's your opinion and what's The Absolute Truth.

-So once again - you don't have to be an expert on the subject, you just have to be passionate about it.
+Once again - you don't have to be an expert on the subject, you just have to be passionate about it.

+Content or fun
+--

+This is false dichotomy.
+Informational sessions don't have to be boring, entertaining sessions don't have to be treating subject lightly.
+Consider the fact that you probably won't teach people a lot in less than an hour (you have to leave yourself time for questions even if your time slot is a full hour).
+If you're at a conference, there must be something in your talk which makes your audience remember it.
+You have to be attractive either by *interesting* content (not necessarily *complicated*) or presenting it *interestingly*.
+After the whole day of sessions only *some things* stay in memory - you need to take care that the most important part stays so that people want to go back to the subject.

 There's no them, there's only us
 --